 If you want your affiliates to perform well and stay loyal, you cannot do without trust.
 So, how do you create it?

-Look, there are a lot of companies vying for affiliates’ attention.
-Competition is everywhere; Everyone has something to sell and some incentive to offer, and it can be hard for affiliates to parse all of the information being thrown at them.
+Look, there are a lot of companies vying for affiliates’ attention and competition is everywhere.
+Everyone has something to sell and some incentive to offer, and it can be hard for affiliates to see the legitimate offers from the waste of time ones.

 What sets you apart from your competitors and makes your affiliate program more attractive?